hackcatml/pynereal/README.md

 one in the `Ready Script Runner` region and another in the `Script Run Loop` region.\
 Uncomment the module calculations and the keys and values in the `custom_inputs` parameter.
 - Go to the `demo_1m.py` strategy file and uncomment the Custom Inputs section.
-- The HTF calculation result will be used in real-time trading.
+- The precomputed result will be used in real-time trading.

-Yes, it's a little bit annoying to set up.\
-Conveniently injecting custom inputs into the script is on my TODO list for now.

 ### Backtesting
 You can still use the standard pyne command for backtesting.\